 - Northwest Minnesota: Brainerd, Bemidji, Fergus Falls

-- Northeast Minnesota: Grand Rapids, Tower, Moose Lake, Gooseberry Falls State Park, Duluth
+- Northeast Minnesota: Grand Rapids, Moose Lake, Gooseberry Falls State Park, Duluth

-- Central Minnesota: St. Paul, Hanover, Shakopee, Andover, Jordan, Plymouth
+- Central Minnesota: St. Paul, Hanover, Shakopee, Andover, Carver, Plymouth

 - Iowa: Ames, Des Moines, Council Bluffs